chdenat/ACF-Json-location-Manager/Readme.md

 Of course, when those files are pushed on production, it will be possible to synchronize them using the standard 'ACF sync' way.

-ACF is a great tool and its creator, Eliott Condon, has put a lot of hooks in the code and this tool is using some of them to achieve the job.
+ACF is a great tool fot wordpress and its creator, Eliott Condon, has put a lot of hooks in the code and this tool is using some of them to achieve the job.

+##How to use it ?

+* Download the acf-json-location-manager.php file
+* include it in your theme using functions.php or in your plugin.
+* create acf-json directory in your plugins or themes (or use the existing one)

+Now when you edit a "Group field", you can add a new location rule "JSON File" "saved in" #your plugin or theme#

+To move a json file from one dir to another just select the new location in the rule...The old one will be deleted.